 Harry Styles says he "used to hate" Watermelon Sugar

-Harry Styles performed his first ever NPR Tiny Desk concert for keen fans this week, and as he sat down to play the intimate gig, he admitted that he actually used to 'hate' Watermelon Sugar.
+Harry Styles performed his first ever NPR Tiny Desk concert for keen fans, and as he sat down to play the intimate gig, he admitted that he actually used to 'hate' Watermelon Sugar.

-Harry (aka the-love-of-our-life) sat down to play his acoustic set featuring all of the Fine Line bangers, he admitted that he used to hate Watermelon Sugar.
+In March 2020, Harry sat down to play an acoustic set in NPR's Tiny Desk Concert featuring all of the Fine Line bangers, and he admitted that he used to hate Watermelon Sugar.

 He revealed that the song was the longest to finish, after he began writing it in 2017, and came up with the name because of a Richard Brautigan Watermelon Sugar novel was on the table in the studio and he thought it sounded fun.